#simplycreate Landscape Painting

 Create shades of grey

 Some cherry blossoms in Japan have twisted branches and trunks.
 With water, dilute the Black paint to work with Grey shades show achieve the twists within the tree.
 It is possible to add White to Black to create a more opaque Grey.

 Use the two different shades of Green to paint the blades of grass.
 Use Dark Green to bring out the details on Light Green.
 Add a small amount of White to the green to create different shades of Green.
 Avoid painting the fallen petals, they will be painted later.

 Tip: wash the brush well between each colour change.

-Lets move to the flowered branches of the blossom tree.
+Let's move to the flowering branches of the blossom tree.
 For flowering, paint the lower level of the flowers using the Primary Red and then apply small touches of Crimson to add detail and volume.
-Mix a small amount of white to Primary Red to create a lighter Red for the top section of flowers.
+Mix a small amount of white with Primary Red to create a lighter Red for the top section of flowers.